COVID-19 and the Permaculture Association response

 Support for members

 One of the things we are good at at the Permaculture Association is online working, it is one of the areas that we can use to support members.
-Building on the success of our regular Educator Monthly Online Gatherings (MOGs), now extended to every 2 weeks.
+We host regular Educator Monthly Online Gatherings (MOGs), now extended to every 2 weeks.
 Building on the success of those calls we will be hosting:

 - Online calls for LAND Centres, groups and projects to share and discuss challenges and how we can respond.
 So far we have had very rich discussions and project presentations from Hidden Mill and the Foxhill Project.

-- A series of online calls for members by region to share ideas and mutual support, with a topic for each session.
+- A series of online calls for members (perhaps by region) to share ideas and mutual support, with a topic for each session.

 If you are not a current member, you can join the Permaculture Association today.